Catalog of medicines. Interaction with other drugs

 • Other side effects

-fever, headache, drowsiness, fatigue, rash (not accompanied by systemic manifestations).
+fever, headache, drowsiness, fatigue, rash (not accompanied systemic manifestations).
 In clinical studies, changes in laboratory parameters were rarely observed; not noted significant differences in the frequency of changes in laboratory parameters between patients of the main and control groups.

 Contraindications